haideralmesaody/ISX_Auto_Scrapper2/README.md

 | `*.csv` in repository root | Example raw data, ticker master list and previously calculated indicator / liquidity outputs. |
 | `isx-auto-scraper.exe`, `isx-scraper.exe` | Pre-built windows binaries for convenience (may be stale). |

-> **Note**: The code purposely lives in the **root** package so the compiled binary ships without sub-folders.
-If you prefer conventional project structure you can move the files under `cmd/` and `pkg/` without touching any imports.
+> **Note**: The Go sources are now organised under `cmd/` and `internal/` following a conventional layout.
+Earlier versions kept everything in the root package.

 ---